anodyne/docs/controllers.md

 ### Core controllers

 The "core" layer of Nova is considered anything that lives **inside** the `nova` directory.
-(As an aside, this is what allows for the simplicity of just replacing the `nova` directory when updating to the latest version.)
+(As an aside, this is what allows for the simplicity of only needing to replace the `nova` directory when updating to the latest version.)

 When it comes to controllers, you'll find that all of Nova's core controllers are located in the `nova/modules/core/controllers` directory.
 To avoid naming conflicts, all of Nova's core controllers are prefixed with `nova_`.